• Home

 Read: Everything Begins with Asking for Help: A mental health manual for the modern age

-The people in Paradise, California lost their entire town in the fire.
-Families were completely uprooted, people and pets were lost, worldly possessions were turned into dust.
+The residents of Paradise, California lost their entire town in the fire.
+Families were completely uprooted, people and pets were lost, and worldly possessions were turned into dust.
 They were forced to be adaptable in order to survive.

-• Stand up for what you believe in – Being adaptable doesn’t mean caving to someone else’s demands or being complacent in what will truly make you happy.
+• Stand up for what you believe in – Being adaptable doesn’t mean caving to someone else’s demands or being complacent and not pursuing what will truly make you happy.
 We all have choices and that doesn’t mean you have to settle for the leftovers or not fulfill your dreams.
 Be firm.
 Even the worst situation can have a happy ending if you hold your ground.

 Read: The Art Of Saying NO: How To Stand Your Ground, Reclaim Your Time And Energy, And Refuse To Be Taken For Granted